Media corpus for Western Pantar (Tubbe-Lamma-Mauta)

 The Western Pantar language region encompasses the western slopes of Mt.
 Sirung, an active volcano.
 The area receives very little rainfall, and there is very little potable ground water.
 The only existing surface water during the dry season is in the form of non-potable sulphurous springs.
 The economy is almost entirely based on subsistence agriculture, the primary crops being rice, corn and cassava.
 A limited amount of subsistence fishing occurs, but most fish is obtained through trading with the Austronesian speaking people of the west coast of Pantar.
 What rainfall Pantar does receive often occurs in torrential storms during the monsoon season, often resulting in flooding and crop failure.
 Residents report crop failure on average every four years, though I have not confirmed this figure.
 The last major failure occurred in 1996; famine was avoided only by international relief efforts.
 These efforts also led to the extension of an asphalt road to Puntaru on the southwest coast.

 This collection contains annotated recordings documenting genres not well-covered in existing documentation – including conversation and ritual poetry.
 The materials in question were collected in support of efforts to assemble comprehensive documentation of Western Pantar, and with an added aim to train local researchers in transcription techniques.

 Pantar people of Indonesia

 Western Pantar is also called Lamma and is a Papuan outlier language of Eastern Indonesia.

-The materials in this deposit were collected between 2004 and 2010 with support from an ELDP Field Trip grant, building upon initial fieldwork conducted in 2004-2007, funded by the US National Science Foundation and US National Endowment for the Humanities.
+The materials in this collection were collected between 2004 and 2010 with support from an ELDP Field Trip grant, building upon initial fieldwork conducted in 2004-2007, funded by the US National Science Foundation and US National Endowment for the Humanities.
 This collection also includes materials which were recorded during earlier field work but annotated during the period of ELDP funding.

 Acknowledgement and citation